getsolus/help-center-docs/devlog/2024-02-09-Intro-to-optimizing-packages-on-solus.md

 Linux distributions have a lot of control over how a source-based package gets compiled and shipped to users as part of a binary repository.
 Aggressive and advanced compiler optimization techniques, as well as other methods can be used to provide greater out of the box performance for end users.
 This can greatly benefit users running on older hardware to provide a snappier end-user experience; reducing time waiting on a heavy workload to finish; or even improved battery life; amongst other improvements.

 Part of the problem is, a packager's time is limited.
-So how, as a distribution, do you choose to try provide faster compatible packages for a end user.
+So how, as a distribution, do you choose to try provide faster compatible packages for an end user.
 A historic approach is to simply change the default compiler flags for _all_ packages, such as enabling [LTO](https://en.wikipedia.org/wiki/Interprocedural_optimization) by default.
 Whilst this approach can work well, at Solus the philosophy is slightly different where a packager can trivially enable several advanced compiler optimization techniques such as [PGO](https://en.wikipedia.org/wiki/Profile-guided_optimization) without too much faffing around on a _targeted_ package.

 The benefits of such an approach are:

 - Can target the performance of a specific package to benefit _all_ users
 - A compiler optimization may improve one package, but may not apply globally to all packages.

 The downsides are such:

 - Requires additional packager time to benchmark and experiment with different optimization strategies.
 - Requires the packager to _choose_ and invest time into improving performance of a package.
 - Requires the packager to find an appropriate benchmark to test the package against.
 - Experimenting with compiler optimizations may not bear fruit: no meaningful improvement in performance, or there may be some other bottleneck.

 # Optimization Techniques Available

 - speed:
   - As simple as it gets really, build a package with `-O3` instead of `-O2` as well as any other flags deemed worthy to be included as part of the `speed` flags.
 The main drawback of this is that `-O3` is not guaranteed to produce faster results than building with `-O2` and typically will produce bigger binaries.
 The days of `-O3` outright breaking your program in weird unexpected ways is largely behind us.
 - LTO:
   - Compared to some other distributions `-flto` is not yet enabled by default on Solus.
 LTO is almost guaranteed to provide a %1 or slightly larger performance improvement as well as a smaller binary at the cost of increased compiling times and memory usage during build.
-When combined with other optimization techniques such as PGO the LTO optimization can really stretch it's legs and provide even greater uplift!
+When combined with other optimization techniques such as PGO the LTO optimization can really stretch its legs and provide even greater uplift!
 - Clang:
   - Not strictly an optimization, but, building a package with `clang` instead of `gcc` and `ld.ldd` to link instead of the infamous `ld.bfd` may provide a faster package out of the box.
 You'll have to be careful of subtle ABI differences if building with `clang`.
 If in doubt, and, `clang` is the obvious choice, perform safety rebuilds on all reverse dependencies of the package.
 - PGO:
   - Profile guided optimization.
 Build once with instrumentation in order to collect profile data when ran.
 Run the program using a representative workload in order to collect profiling data.
 Build the program again with the profiling data provided in order to build an optimized variant.
 - BOLT:
   - Binary optimization and layout tool.
 You can think of this as "post-link PGO" where you instrument a binary with `bolt` to collect profiling data.
 Run that binary.
 Then finally reorganize the binary layout using the collected profile data.
 This generally works better on large statically linked binaries but smaller binaries or libraries such as found in a typical package can benefit too.
 This optimization is still quite new.

 Regardless, that's enough word spaghetti, let's look at the process to actually optimize a package.